-But parents can put themselves at risk of destroying their financial security.
-We’ve seen many people financially ruined through backing their children going guarantor for a loan and losing everything.
+But while it’s natural to want to help your children buy a home, you could be putting yourself at risk of destroying your financial security.
+We’ve seen many parents financially ruined through backing their children going guarantor for a loan and losing everything.

-Here we share some of the different ways you can help your kids buy a home.
+You’ve worked hard for your money and it has to last longer as we live longer.
+In this article we share some of the different ways you can help your kids buy a home and their varying degrees of risk.
 Work out what’s best for your situation so that you don’t risk sacrificing your own retirement goals and financial security.

 Give your kids the money